Selected engagements with PE firms, CEOs, and boards — shared with discretion and client confidentiality in mind.

 A national, technology-enabled mental health platform was preparing for a major fundraise when its lead investor grew concerned about tech leadership, team structure, and spend.
 The investor suggested a Techquity assessment to the CEO, who commissioned it — focused deliberately on leadership, organization, and process, not the technology itself.
 Techquity found the CTO was not advocating effectively for engineering priorities in senior leadership.
 The VP of Product operated in a project-based rather than product-led mode.
 In interviews across the product and engineering organization, multiple people acknowledged having no understanding of the company's strategic direction.
 The company closed a $130M Series C led by a top-tier venture firm and subsequently replaced both the CTO and CPO.

 A venture-backed AR and geospatial AI company had built a proprietary 3D mapping platform spanning 170,000+ locations — but had never systematically applied it to enterprise markets.
 A Techquity partner with deep geospatial roots led the enterprise strategy exploration, then stepped in as acting CPO to run the product function and navigate a major structural split between the games business and the geospatial platform.
-Techquity also led the search for a permanent CPO.
+Techquity also supported the search for a permanent CPO.
 The strategic clarity produced — combined with rapid AI advances — crystallized a consequential decision: separate the two businesses entirely.

 Tell us what you're working on.
 We'll know quickly whether we can help.